flutter/samples/game_template/README.md

    import 'dart:io';
    import 'package:google_mobile_ads/google_mobile_ads.dart';
    ```
-10. Register the devices you will be using to test
+10. Register your test devices
    in [AdMob][]'s _Settings_ &rarr; _Test devices_ section.

 [AdMob]: https://admob.google.com/

-The template starts with a sample AdMob app ID and two sample Ad unit IDs.
+The game template defines a sample AdMob _app ID_ and two sample _Ad unit ID_s.
-These should let you test out your code even without getting real
+These allow you to test your code without getting real
-IDs from AdMob.
-But this "feature" is sparsely documented and only meant
+IDs from AdMob, but this "feature" is sparsely documented and only meant
 for hello world projects.
-The sample IDs will definitely not work for published games.
+The sample IDs **won't** work for published games.

 If you feel lost at any point, a full [AdMob for Flutter walk-through][]
 is available on Google AdMob's documentation site.

 [AdMob for Flutter walk-through]: https://developers.google.com/admob/flutter/quick-start

-If you want to implement more of AdMob's formats (such as Interstitial ads),
+If you want to implement more AdMob formats (such as Interstitial ads),
 a good place to start are the examples in
 [`package:google_mobile_ads`](https://pub.dev/packages/google_mobile_ads).